woodfin8/machine-learning-challenge/README.md

 ## General info
 Random Forest and K-Nearest Neighbor classification models were trained and tested with the exo-planet data.
 There are three possible classes.
 CONFIRMED: The object identified by the Kepler telescope is confirmed as an exo-planet
-CANDIDATE: The object is a candiated for exo-planet designation FALSE POSITIVE: An object of interest that has failed at least one exo-planet test.
+CANDIDATE: The object is a candidate for exo-planet designation FALSE POSITIVE: An object of interest that has failed at least one exo-planet test.

 Redundant and un-necessary columns were removed, leaving the following eleven features for the models